boisgera/-A-beginner-s-guide-to-countable-ordinals/Ordinals and Ordinal Hierarchies.md

 ### Prerequisites

 It would help to know basic real analysis, up to the definition of open and closed sets.
 But even without this, it might be possible to understand the general discussion and at least one of the examples.

 ### Contents

 When one meets ordinals for the first time in a university course on set theory, they can seem quite forbidding.
 In particular, the notion of a transitive set (a set $X$ such that every element of $X$ is also a subset of
-X) takes a little getting used to, and seems rather artificial.
+$X$) takes a little getting used to, and seems rather artificial.
 In fact, it *is* rather artificial -- one would like to define an ordinal to be an equivalence class of well-ordered sets (if you don't know what I mean by this, then you can come back to these preliminary remarks after reading the explanations below) but this creates difficulties of a